Many parents look at discipline as a HARSH thing - a 'solemn office', when it is truly nothing more than guiding a child to see that:

 As a wise man once said: “Rules without Relationship lead to Rebellion”

-So what's the BEST way to motivate your kids to help YOU and teach them to contribute to the family?
+What IS the BEST way to motivate your kids to help YOU and teach them to contribute to the family?

-You have to HELP them to WANT TO HELP YOU!
 Once you have that, the rest is easy!

 How do you do that?

 Does that sound too much like work?
 It IS work, but work that reaps a great result in the end, Because you'll end up with 2 workers, not one.
-Eventually they WILL be doing it on their own.
-But they need you to be their sparkplug.
+Eventually they WILL be doing it on their own, but they need you to be their sparkplug.

 HOLD A HIGH VIEW OF YOUR CHILDREN.
 Not what you see, but what you KNOW them to be capable of.